c4pub/deodel/README.md

 ## modules

   * deodel.py
-    - It contains all that is needed for the operation of the classifier.
+    - It contains all that is needed for the operation of the classifier/regressor.

   * deodel2.py
-    - Updated version with better processing of numerical attributes
+    - A new iteration of the algorithm with better processing of numerical attributes.

   * main.py
     - Module that serves as a starting point / launchpad for use applications.